Unicorn-TAF/docs/_docs/testing/assertions.md

 ```

 ## Assertions chain
-Assertions chain allows to perfrom multiple assertions silently and to get overall result after all assertion are called.
+Assertions chain allows to perform multiple assertions silently and to get overall result after all assertion are called.
 If there are any failed assertions in chain the total assertion will fail listing all fails in the chain.
 This allows to gather more useful information in case of group of similar checks or sequence of checks under the same element.
 Here is an example:

 ```csharp